rohsaurus/rohsaurus/README.md

 - 👋 Hi, I’m @rohsaurus.
-I'm a Junior in high school now, and I think I want to go into Information Security.
+I'm a Senior in high school now, and will be taking classes at CCM.
-- 👀 I’m interested in Astronomy and Astrophysics, Information Security, Finance (both Fintech, and Finance in general), Game Design, Machine Learning (somewhat).
+- 👀 I’m interested in Finance as a field and how it relates to computer science, Information Security, and Machine Learning.
 I also really enjoy history and alternate history.
 A few friends and I even have a podcast about alternate history.
 It's called "Back To the Past The Alternate History Podcast"
-- 🌱 I'm looking into the cybersecurity field and it semes very interesting.
-I can't wait to dive more into it this year.
+- 🌱 I'm planning to major in Computer Science and enter the workforce in either the finance industry or defense industry.
-- 🎮I love playing video games.
-I currently play on PC and VR.
+- 🎮 Currently working on Cerberus, a free application which allow you to easily encrypt and share files without the use of a password!
-- 🔭With my love for Astronomy, comes my love for SciFis such as Star Trek.
-Started watching it around April 2020 and it is an amazing show!
-If you have not watched it, definitely check it out!
+- 🔭 I'm a huge Star Trek Fan, and you should be too.
-- 📫 If you're interested in reaching out to me, for the moment, DM me on Twitter or LinkedIn: @RohanParikh2004 or https://www.linkedin.com/in/rohan-parikh-118527221/
+- 📫 If you're interested in reaching out to me, DM me on Linkedin: https://www.linkedin.com/in/rohan-parikh-118527221/